Adversity and Evil

 Meanwhile, you know me inside and out.
 You don’t let me get by with a thing!
 Make them pay for the way they live, pay with their lives, like sheep marked for slaughter.

-Jeremiah knows the hearts of those doing evil are far from the Lord while God knows Jeremiah’s heart, his innermost being, and, further, God has tested it.
-He asks God to deal with the wicked, particularly as they deny God in their hearts, thinking He knows nothing about what they do.
-Jeremiah points out that the wicked are destroying God’s creation, the animals and the birds.
-Avarice—the extreme greed for wealth and material gain—rules within them, directing their actions.
+Jeremiah, the great prophet of the time, asks God to deal with the wicked, particularly as they deny God in their hearts, thinking He knows nothing about what they do.
+The wicked are destroying God’s creation, the animals and the birds, all of the flora and fauna.
+Avarice, the extreme greed for wealth and material gain, rules within them, directing their actions.
+They are not tending and cherishing this earth that Father God created for all living beings.

 “Then God said to Noah and to his sons with him: ‘I now establish my covenant with you and with your descendants after you and with every living creature that was with you--the birds, the livestock and all the wild animals, all those that came out of the ark with you--every living creature on earth.